 She appeared as the Sandman and Dew Fairy in Vashon Opera's Hansel and Gretel in 2012 and sang as the soprano soloist in Beethoven's Mass in C with both the Everett Philharmonic and the Pacific Lutheran University Orchestra the following year.
 While at PLU, she also performed as Girl (Trouble in Tahiti) and Iris (Semele), and as an ensemble member and music director for PLU's Night of Musical Theater.

 Ms. Whitfield completed her Master of Music degree at SFCM, under the tutelage of Jane Randolph.
 She graduated summa cum laude with her Bachelor of Music degree in vocal performance from Pacific Lutheran University in Tacoma, WA.

-In her time off-stage, Erin finds great fulfillment working with a growing number of voice students out of the O’Shields Studio in Maple Valley, WA.
+In her time off-stage, Erin finds great fulfillment working with voice students of all ages.
 She also enjoys cooking, reading, traveling, and collaborating on recitals with her husband, composer Collin Whitfield.